MichaelT025/Shade/docs/TESTS_SETUP.md

 ## Overview

-GhostPad uses **Vitest** as its testing framework.
+Shade uses **Vitest** as its testing framework.
 The test suite is designed to validate:

 - **Services layer**: Configuration, sessions, LLM providers, screen capture
 - **Utilities**: Memory management for conversations